 - Your Ignition server is going to sit in somebody’s office running unpatched for three years after go-live.

-In those cases, Ignition is a solution pointed at the wrong problem.
+In those cases, Ignition is pointed at the wrong problem.
 You do not need continuous telemetry from a disciplined server running 24/7.
-You need a record of what the pumper saw today, visible on your screen before the day ends.
+You need drop-in remote monitoring that installs itself plus a record of what the pumper saw today, visible on your screen before the day ends.

-Strip SCADA back to its core job and you are left with one thing: the operator needs to know what is happening at each well without having to drive there.
+Strip SCADA back to its core job and you are left with one thing: the producer needs to know what is happening at each well without having to drive there.
 SCADA does that with instruments and telemetry.
-A pumper app does it with a person and a phone.
+Drop-in remote monitoring plus a pumper-first app does it with a solar-powered gateway, a radar sensor on top of the tank, a pressure sensor at the wellhead, and a phone in the pumper’s pocket.

-For contract pumpers and small independents, the pumper is already at the well.
-The question is whether the data the pumper sees makes it to the operator’s desk on the same day or three weeks later.
+On conventional sites where SCADA never penciled (or aging SCADA is breaking down), the pumper is already at the well.
+The question is whether the data the pumper sees plus the data the sensors capture makes it to the producer’s desk the same day, or three weeks later.

 Alternatives to Ignition in Practice

-If you are shopping for something smaller than a full Ignition build, the options fall into a few buckets:
+If you are shopping for something smaller than a full Ignition build, the broader set of SCADA platforms for oil and gas falls into a few buckets:

 - Hosted SCADA platforms: zdSCADA, SCADAfarm, Emerson Zedi.
 Lower capex than running your own Ignition server, monthly SaaS pricing, still requires field instruments and telemetry.